 After reading this guide and considering all the possible scenarios involving the pandemic and travel, I highly recommend purchasing coronavirus travel insurance.

 With the right plan, you can rest assured knowing you’re covered in an emergency.
 After comparing the best COVID travel insurance options, Heymondo is still my top pick.
 I’ve personally been using it for the past three years with no problems, even after running into medical expenses on several occasions.
+Also, you can enjoy a 5% discount for being our reader.

 5% OFF your travel insurance